-I’m not that excited about heaven.
-When I think about heaven it all seems so … abstract.
+I’m not that excited about when talk about “go to heaven.”
+When I think about heaven it all seems so abstract.
 I know that we’ll be in God’s presence for eternity, I know that we’ll worship Jesus for eternity, I know that there will be hordes of angels, and I know that there will be no more pain, sorrow or tears.

 And don’t get me wrong, all that stuff sounds great.
 But when I picture it in my head, it just sounds like one really long Sunday morning worship service.

 I’m a worship leader, and even I can only sing Chris Tomlin for so long before I need to do something else.

 I’m a preacher, and even I could only listen to myself preach for so long before I had to do something else.

 I don’t think I’m alone in thinking that heaven sounds boring.
 I think lots of Christians feel that way.
 And, as Randy Alcorn has said, not being excited about heaven is one of the main ways Satan keeps us comfortable here.
 So how do we become more excited?

 Why Should I Want to Go to Heaven?

 I think we need to remember that heaven is not our final destination.

 So often we talk about heaven as if it is the final resting place for a Christian.
 When someone dies, we talk about them finally “going home,” and “being in a better place.”
 And they really are in a much, much better place.
 As Paul said, he longed to die and be with Christ, which was better by far.